CLSherrod/clsherrod.github.io/about.md

 This site is written in plain text markdown format.
 [My smart note system](https://christophersherrod.com/smart-notes/) are plain text markdown format files and that’s where these are articles I’ve written here start.

 My plain text files are compiled using [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com).

+My Jekyll template is not public, but I recommend [this template](https://github.com/maximevaillancourt/digital-garden-jekyll-template) by Maxime Vaillancourt.